chitharanjan-devops/AWS_NOTES/DAY-1/Cloud_Introduction.md

 2. Private Cloud – Dedicated infrastructure for a single organization, offering better control and security.
 3. Hybrid Cloud – A combination of public and private clouds, allowing data and applications to be shared between them.

-## Cloud Service Models
-1. Infrastructure as a Service (IaaS) – Provides virtualized computing resources like servers, storage, and networking (e.g., AWS EC2, Google Compute Engine).
-2. Platform as a Service (PaaS) – Offers a platform for developers to build and deploy applications (e.g., AWS Elastic Beanstalk, Google App Engine).
-3. Software as a Service (SaaS) – Delivers software applications over the internet (e.g., Gmail, Dropbox, Microsoft 365).

 ## Benefits of Cloud Computing
 Cost Efficiency – No need for upfront investment in hardware.